hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 ---
 # Introduction

 Hello, my name is Hersh Bhasin and welcome to my course, "Processing Real-Time Data Streams with Azure Stream Analytics".
-I am a Author and work as a Cloud Architect  with....
+I am an Author and work as a Cloud Architect.
 Recently I  have been doing  quite a bit of work in helping transition workflows to a  stream-based architecture and  I'd like to share some of my experience around data streaming with you.

 # Objective